-In this landmark research, Diversity Council Australia and Deakin University, with the financial support of CPA Australia, tracked the extent of cultural diversity among women in leadership in ASX companies from 2004 to 2015, to consider, How well are ASX organisations capitalising on culture and gender in leadership?
+In this landmark research, Diversity Council Australia and Deakin University, with the financial support of CPA Australia, tracked the extent of cultural diversity amongst women in leadership in ASX companies from 2004 to 2015.
+In this they considered the question: How well are ASX organisations capitalising on culture and gender in leadership?

 In this report, the cultural origins of female leaders in ASX companies were investigated at four key time points – 2004, 2009, 2013 and 2015 – using an innovative methodology, OriginsInfo’s name analysis.
 This approach has been demonstrated to have strong analytical power and is a simple, quick and cost-effective way of gaining an understanding of the cultural mix of a workforce, labour market catchment, customer base or other population.
 This report is the fourth release in DCA’s innovative Capitalising on Culture research series.